leaningtech/labs/sites/cheerpj/src/content/docs/12-reference/00-cheerpjInit.md

 This option allows you to configure how the clipboard will behave.
 Supported clipboard modes are [`java`], [`system`] and [`permission`].

-> [!warning] HTTP limitations
-> The internal browser clipboard API to access any clipboard data is only available over a secure context (HTTPS).
-When the application is accessed over HTTP, browsers enforce serious limitations on how the system clipboard can be accessed.
-Users can only copy and paste text to the page itself and will have to double press `Ctrl+C` and `Ctrl+V` (`Cmd+C` and `Cmd+V` on macOS).
->
-> To resolve this issue:
->
-> - Using an **HTTPS proxy**.
-> - Enable the page as a secure context using browser settings.

 Example:

 ```js